- Schools should regularly monitor the capacities of their modules

-This means dynamically monitoring student registrations to the module in relation to the Core/Option, In-Programme, Elective and International places available and amending as appropriate.
+This means dynamically monitoring student registrations to the module in relation to the Core/Option, General Elective, First Year Elective and International places available and amending as appropriate.

 How do I change the places on my module?

-If you contact Administrative Services with a request, we can increase the number of places available on the module or re-balance the Core/Option, In-Programme, Elective and International places for the module.
+If you contact Administrative Services with a request, we can increase the number of places available on the module or re-balance the Core/Option, General Elective, First Year Elective and International places for the module.

 a) Increasing the overall capacity of the module from 100 to 120 places and increase the Core/Option places from 50 to 70

-b) Maintaining the overall capacity of the module, but decreasing Elective places by 20 and adding these to Programme places.
+b) Maintaining the overall capacity of the module, but decreasing General Elective places by 20 and adding these to Core/Option places.